pelithne/AKS_secure_baseline_the_hard_way/README.md

 - **Endpoints Subnet**: This subnet is where the private endpoints for Azure services are deployed.
 Private endpoints are a network interface that connects you privately and securely to a service powered by Azure Private Link.
 Private endpoints allow you to access Azure services, such as Azure Container Registry, Azure Key Vault, or Azure Storage, without exposing them to the internet or requiring a public IP address.
 The subnet name can be any valid name, and the subnet size depends on the number of private endpoints you need to create.

 - **AKS Subnet**: This subnet is where the AKS cluster nodes are deployed.
 It uses Azure CNI networking, which assigns IP addresses from the subnet to each node and pod.
 The subnet size depends on the number of nodes and pods per node, and it should be large enough to accommodate the expected growth.
-The subnet also has a network security group (NSG) that controls the inbound and outbound traffic to and from the nodes.
+The subnet also has a Network Security Group (NSG) that controls the inbound and outbound traffic to and from the nodes.

 - **Azure Application Gateway Subnet**: This subnet is where the Azure Application Gateway is deployed.
 The application gateway acts as an ingress controller for the AKS cluster, routing external traffic to the appropriate services or pods inside the cluster.
 It also provides web application firewall (WAF) functionality, which helps protect the applications from common web attacks.
 The subnet size can be small, as it only needs to accommodate one or more application gateway instances.
 The subnet also has a NSG that allows inbound traffic on ports 80 and 443, and outbound traffic to the AKS cluster.